N-Ulaganathan/SuperStat/README.md

       Usage :

-      -P              To print the live stats on the screen (Options)
+      -S              To show the live stats on the screen (Options)
                       -d Disk partition name to monitor
                       -e NIC name to monitor